How are VRE infections treated?

 As more antibiotic-resistant bacteria develop and more

-cases of VRE are documented, hospitals and other health care facilities are
+cases of VRE infections are documented, hospitals and other health care facilities are

 taking extra care to practice infection control, which includes frequent